 Achievements: RHA's COVID Action Plan was created in March 2020 and has been periodically revised and accepted by the Board of Commissioners.
 As local, state, and nationwide conditions change, RHA has updated its plan.
-Administrative Plan revisions were drafted, reviewed, and approved for Public Comment in April 2021.
-HUD issued new Section 3 requirements, and RHA put a team together to review and revise RHA's Section 3 Plan, which is in progress.
-Public Housing staff is reviewing the ACOP and will be presenting recommended revisions and updates to the Board.
+Administrative Plan revisions were drafted, reviewed, and approved for Public Comment in September 2021.
+HUD issued new Section 3 requirements, and RHA put a team together to review and revise RHA's Section 3 Plan, which was approved by the board in July of 2021.
+Public Housing staff is reviewing the ACOP and continues to present recommended revisions and updates to the Board.
+The Administrative Plan was updated in August of 2021, and revisions were approved by the Board in September 2021.
+The procurement policy is currently under review and will be revised and presented to the Board in 2022.